GameDevTecnico/cubos/engine/samples/input/page.md

 @snippet input/main.cpp Setting the Bindings

 To utilize the bindings, loading them is essential.
-This can be accomplished by establishing two startup systems: one to configure the `assets.io.path` path and the other to read from the asset and establish the required bindings.
+This can be accomplished by establishing a startup systems which reads from the asset and sets the required bindings.

-@snippet input/main.cpp Systems to load bindings

 @snippet input/main.cpp Loading the bindings